 Inspire is different than other Christian investment firms in three ways:

 ETF stands for Exchange Traded Funds and are “funds” that “trade” on an “exchange”, such as the New York Stock Exchange, just like a stock.
 They are easy to use, low cost, tax efficient investment vehicles and are widely available on most online brokerage accounts or through most financial advisors.
-There are 3 common mistakes ETF investors make.
-To learn how to avoid them watch this video.
+There are three common mistakes ETF investors make.
+To learn how to avoid them, watch this video.

 ETFs trade on an exchange, such as the New York Stock Exchange, and are available on all online brokerage accounts or through most financial advisors.
 As long as your investment account has access to buying individual stocks, you can buy ETFs.